 Cheddon Road Children's Home

-In 1912, the union converted a property referred to as 1-3 Portman Grove, off Cheddon Road, for use as a children's home.
+In 1912, the union converted a property referred to as 1-3 Portman Grove, Cheddon Road, for use as a children's home.
 In 1924, it could house 30 children and H. Webber was the home's Foster Father.
 The location is believed to be what is now 73-77 Cheddon Road.

 - Somerset Heritage Centre, Brunel Way, Langford Mead, Norton Fitzwarren, Taunton TA2 6SF.
 Substantial holdings include: Guardians' minute books (1836-1930); Admissions and discharges (1871-1930, with gaps); Casuals admissions and discharges (1910-30); Inmates' record cards (1912-30); Births (1836-1932); Deaths (1836-1937); Deaths of lunatics (1901-29); Register of applications and complaints by inmates (1913-36); Indoor relief lists (1866-1930); Creed register (1898-1926); etc.